Skip to main content

 If you don't need user registration on your website, you can disable registration via users > manage > options.
 If unknown users have already registered, you can delete them immediately.

-Empty the recycle garbage can
+Empty the recycle bin

-If you want to view discarded items in Joomla, you need to open the Search Tools and set the Status selection to "Moved to Trash."
+If you want to view discarded items in Joomla, you need to open the Search Tools and set the Status selection to "Moved to Trash".

 prullenbak